Darbal-Nour-elhouda/Spreadsheet/README.md

 - # [Features & Functionality](#features-and-functionality)
 ##  **In our SpreadSheet we obtain an application with:**

- -Menu Bar
+ -Menu Bar.

- -Two tools bars
+ -Two tools bars.

- -Status bar to print the informations
+ -Status bar to print the informations.

 ## **the application looks like that :**
 <p align="center">